wavegate/obsidian_vault/Neuroengineering/can lab grown brains become conscious.md

 organoids can't blink or recoil from painful stimulus and so can't pass clinical test for consciousness

-[[integrated information theory]]: consciousness is a product of how densely neuronal networks are c
+[[integrated information theory]]: consciousness is a product of how densely neuronal networks are connected across the brain the more neurons that interact with one another, the higher the degree of consciousness, a quantity known as phi if phi is greater than zero, the organism is considered conscious

+[[global workspace theory]] posits that brain's prefrontal cortex functions as a computer, processing sensory inputs and interpreting them to form a sense of being